chatterlabmembers/CAREER-POS-tagging/file-prep/README.md

 ## part 2: clean up .cha outputs

+1. Keep all output .cha files from **part 1** in one folder.
-1. Run `clean_cha_tiers.py` script on all output .cha files to remove all speaker tiers that do not fit the 3-character speaker tiers format (as indicated by \* at the beginning of each line).
+2. Run `clean_cha_tiers.py` script on all output .cha files to remove all speaker tiers that do not fit the 3-character speaker tiers format (as indicated by \* at the beginning of each line).
     - NOTE: Speaker tiers that do *not* follow 3-character format cause CLAN's morphology processing to crash.

 ## part 3: adding %mor tier in .cha files